moj-analytical-services/fuzzyfinder/README.md

 db.clean_and_optimise_database()
 ```

-Now you can serach for potential matches
+Now you can serach for potential matches:

 ```python
 search_dict = {"first_name": "john", "surname": "smith"}